 Raymond Sellars: What's bigger than a hero?A martyr (from Greek word mártys, "witness") is a person who is suffering (or has suffered) persecution for their beliefs, and has inspired other people through their behaviour.
 The most frequent assumption in popular culture, is that the martyr has died because of their belief in their cause.
 It isn't a requirement to die, although the term "living witness" may be used instead of Martyr, in that case.
 Many times, the martyr's enemies will give them one last chance to refute their belief, just before killing them.
 If the martyr dies reasserting their belief, the crowd is often inspired by their death.
 If the martyr does refute their belief, the crowd's inspiration may be destroyed (which is why the enemy is trying this at all).
 If the crowd loses their inspiration, this is a subverted trope.
 If the crowd hears the martyr disown their beliefs, and still remains inspired by their example, it's a Double Subversion.
-Compare As Long as There Is One Man and You Cannot Kill An Idea (both are about how the cause shall stay living), Martyrdom Culture (a culture that encourages meaningful deaths), Failure Gambit (the martyr may use one of those to invoke this trope), Doomed Moral Victor (which doesn't necessarily move people to the cause), Thanatos Gambit and My Death Is Just the Beginning (who intentionally dies to further a plan, but not necessarily involving a cause).
+Compare As Long as There Is One Man and You Cannot Kill An Idea (both are about how the cause will stay living), Martyrdom Culture (a culture that encourages meaningful deaths), Failure Gambit (the martyr may use one of those to invoke this trope), Doomed Moral Victor (which doesn't necessarily move people to the cause), Thanatos Gambit and My Death Is Just the Beginning (who intentionally dies to further a plan, but not necessarily involving a cause).
 Compare also The Paragon whose goal is the same (being an inspiration for people), but doesn't involve suffering (at least, not as much as this trope).
 Contrast Martyr Without a Cause (when their "cause", while heroic, is rather trivial).
 Also contrast Heroic Sacrifice, which is any example of injury from a brave or heroic act.
 The Martyr may not have even been a hero themselves, but their death inspires others to become heroes.
-Be wary of people who understand well the symbolism and effect of this trope - for those people, see Don't Create a Martyr.
+Be wary of people who understand well the symbolism and effect of this trope — for those people, see Don't Create a Martyr.
 Do note that while martyrs do not have to die (per its definition), they often do, so expect unmarked spoilers.
 No Real Life Examples, Please! - the term has been linked to politics these days and we know what that entails.

 Rick Mattox: A dead hero.